intelligentnode/IntelliNode/README.md

 </p>

 # Intelligent Node
 IntelliNode is the ultimate tool to integrate with the latest language models and deep learning frameworks using **javascript**.
-The library provides intuitive functions for sending input to models like ChatGPT and DALL·E, and receiving generated text, speech, or images.
+The library provides intuitive functions for sending input to models like ChatGPT, WaveNet and Stable diffusion, and receiving generated text, speech, or images.
 With just a few lines of code, you can easily access the power of cutting-edge AI models to enhance your projects.

+# Pillars
+- **The wrapper layer** provides low-level access to the latest AI models
+- **The controller layer** offers a unified input to any model by handling the model differences.
+- **The function layer** provides abstract application layers that can extend the app's use cases.

 # Roadmap
 Call for contributors: